glodanif/CombatIndicator/README.md

 # Combat Indicator
-is extremely simple World of Warcraft addon which notifies players about combat's start and end.
+is extremely simple World of Warcraft addon which notifies player about entering and exiting a combat.
 The main goal is to avoid fight and don't be thrown off a mount when aggro some random mobs.

 *__/ci__* command enables players with an ability to turn on/off the sound and visual icon.